HOL-Theorem-Prover/HOL/doc/kananaskis-14.release.md

 New tools:
 ----------

-*   `holwrap.py`: a simple python script that 'wraps' hol in a similar fashion to rlwrap.
+*   `holwrap.py`: a simple python script that ‘wraps’ hol in a similar fashion to `rlwrap`.
 Features include multiline input, history and basic StandardML syntax highlighting.
 See the comments at the head of the script for usage instructions.